theambidextrous/Ello-Screening/README.md

 ## Running The App

+- Copy the content of `.env.dist` to `.env`
-In the project directory, you can run:
+- In the project directory, you can run:

 ### `npm start --reset-cache`